Which information does the passport include?

 A passport includes a description of the bearer, including their full name and date of birth.
 It also contains information on the length of validity for each passport (usually either five or ten years).
 The document shows if it is an emergency travel document, diplomatic service, or courtesy title.
-A list of countries that have signed to accept this identification can be found at the bottom right-hand corner, while any visas issued by other nations are shown below these lines.
-In addition to all these features, there is also a machine-readable zone that provides further details about who has been given permission to cross borders using this document as well as many other important data points like fingerprints and signatures.
+A list of countries that signed to accept this identification can be found at the bottom right corner.
+Any visas issued by other nations are shown below.
+In addition to all these features, there is also a machine-readable zone that provides further details about who has permission to cross borders using this document.
+As well as many other important data points like fingerprints and signatures.

 Some passports show QR Codes in some locations where those with digital camera phones

-The U.S. Department of State’s website states that “In the near future, all adult passports will have digital photo and electronic chip technologies.”
+The U.S. Department of State’s website states that “In the near future, all adult passports will have a digital photo and electronic chip technologies.”
 And while we are still waiting for this to happen, the US Passport Agency is requesting more time to implement these changes due to compatibility issues between its current equipment and new technology.
-The result: many travelers are being denied boarding on international flights because their passports don’t meet requirements set by countries around the world.
+The result: many travellers are being denied boarding on international flights because their passports don’t meet requirements set by countries around the world.

 Which countries are planning the COVID passport?

-COVID19 – the coronavirus passport is an abbreviation for “Comprehensive Visas and Immigration Control” which is a planned framework to standardize the visas, immigration rules, and other related documents in order to improve international travel.
-The COVID process will be completed by 2021 at all airports.
+COVID-19 – the coronavirus passport is an abbreviation for “Comprehensive Visas and Immigration Control” which is a planned framework to standardize visas, immigration rules, and other related documents in order to improve international travel.
+The COVID process will be complete by 2021 at all airports.
 Your company will have to digitalize its services too.